Hazard injury woes continue as Belgian limps off for Real Madrid against Alaves | Goal.com

 He then featured in the 2-0 win at Inter in the Champions League in midweek, in which he opened the scoring after just seven minutes.

-Los Blancos were fourth in the table heading into Saturday's encounter at the Santiago Bernabeu, six points adrift of leaders Real Sociedad and Atletico Madrid.

-The hosts fell behind against Alaves just five minutes into the clash when ex-Arsenal and West Ham attacker Lucas Perez converted a penalty.
+Madrid fell behind against Alaves just five minutes into Saturday's clash when ex-Arsenal and West Ham attacker Lucas Perez converted a penalty.

 Hazard had a chance to level the score later in the half when he collected the ball near the halfway line and drove towards goal.
 The former Chelsea star's effort was denied by Alaves goalkeeper Pacheco, however.